matdombrock/moonforge/doc/API.md

 - `amp` - target amp (0->4)

 ### `wavetable_write(wave_name, data)`
-Writes a custom wavetable.
+Writes a wavetable to a custom wavetable slot.
 It is only possible to write to custom wavetables ("CA", "CB", "CC", "CD").
 - `wave_name` - the name of the waveform to use
 - `data` - An array of `TABLE_LENGTH` sample values (-1->1)